How this CA(SA) went from struggling with Financial Accounting to becoming a CFO: Meet Yusuf Bodiat

 Gradually, by 2018 I became an acting Chief Financial Officer (CFO).

 I was fortunate to be guided by the Chief Executive Officer (CEO), who was the previous CFO.
-Here I learnt the art of balancing the responsibilities, since having a strategic mindset while equally focusing on the details is the key difference between a CFO and a Financial Manager.
+Here I learned the art of balancing the responsibilities, since having a strategic mindset while equally focusing on the details is the key difference between a CFO and a Financial Manager.

 Fast forward, in February of 2019, I joined The Federated Employers Mutual Assurance Company (RF) (Pty) Ltd (FEM) as their CFO.
 I also became a member of the board of the FEM Education Foundation and also started serving on other boards of entities within the group, including the FEM Construction Industry Loan Fund (Pty) Ltd.